AmandaYapMY/when2meet-extended/README.md

 When2Meet Extended allows you to select one or more participants and visually see their availability.
 When multiple participants are selected, the times when **everyone selected is available** are highlighted with diagonal hatching.

+## When is this useful?
+When2Meet already shows the overall availability of everyone in a group.
+However, there may be situations where [**only certain people need to be available**] for a meeting or activity, while the overall group availability is still useful for other purposes.

+This extension makes it easier to identify these **specific groups of people and their common availability** without losing the original When2Meet group availability view.

 ## Features
 - Highlight an individual participant's availability.
 - Select multiple participants at the same time.